scoki211/VocalMat4Rats/README.md

 - __Noise Detection:__ eliminates vocalization candidates associated to mechanical or segmentation noise.
 - __Harmonic Detection:__ detects vocalizations with components overlapping in time.
-- __Fast Performance:__ optimized versions for personal computers and high-performance computing (clusters) -__Note:__ Clustering and difusion maps are currently disabled for this version of VocalMat4Rats
+- __Fast Performance:__ optimized versions for personal computers and high-performance computing (clusters)
+- __Note:__ Clustering and difusion maps are currently disabled for this version of VocalMat4Rats

 ## Getting Started
 ![Recordit GIF](resources/clone.gif)